-Read the ABA’s Submission to the DTA Consultation paper on Digital Identity Legislation
+Read the ABA’s Submission to the Digital Transformation Agency in October 2021.

 As the world continues to move toward a more digitised way of life, the idea of every Australian having a digital identity is rapidly evolving.
 Banks are actively exploring digital identity initiatives.